gigernau/PCAHyperspectralClassifier/README.md

 # Classification-of-Hyperspectral-Image-HSI-with-Principal-Component-Analysis-PCA-in-CUDA-cuBLAS-

-Classification of Hyperspectral Image HSI with Principal Component Analysis PCA in CUDA ( cuBLAS ) Master Degree Thesis in Computer Science
+Classification of Hyperspectral Image HSI with Principal Component Analysis PCA in CUDA ( cuBLAS ) Master Degree Thesis in Computer Science.

+This part of work contains only inferece part (whithout train/test model script).

 ## Reference